ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 #### Manually Trigger Pipeline

-After the deployment you can go in side your resource group open the ADF auther and monitor section and trigger the pipeline as given below.
+After the deployment you can go inside your resource group open the ADF author and monitor section and trigger the pipeline as given below.

 ![Manual Pipeline Trigger](./images/manual-ADF-public-env-trigger.png)